jpverkamp/blog/content/programming/2022/2022-10-02-cleaner-lunar-arithmetic-in-rust.md

 I think this is *significantly* cleaner.
 Still not sure if it's idiomatic, but it's not bad.

 This time around, rather than messing with keeping various structures of numbers and digits around, a `LunarInteger` is *always* a struct over a `vec` of digits (`u8`), specifically in *reverse order*.
 Since that's the order that addition and multiplication are actually implemented, it doesn't make sense to reverse them all of them time.
-Actually... this finally managed to make why you would want to deal with {{<wikipedia "little-endian">}} numbers...
+Actually... this finally managed to make why you would want to deal with [[wiki:little-endian]]() numbers...
 For all these years I just accepted it and moved on.

 We can construct them from a `u32` with `LunarInteger::new` and get the value with `LunarInteger::value`.
 Display then uses `value`, but otherwise remains mostly the same.